foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

 ..

 1. Model definition and training in some appropriate framework.
-Ensure that you consider all limitations of the target platform here including memory restriction, MHz budget, and quantization effect in some cases.
+Ensure that you consider all limitations of the target platform here including memory restriction and frequency budget.

 2. Model deployment implies construction of tested and verified ML module with a defined interface.
-Hence, wrap the module into file-to-file application for convenient debugging and verification.
+It is recommended to wrap the module into file-to-file application for convenient debugging and verification.
    MLI CIFAR-10 example is exactly of this “unit-testing” kind of applications.

 3. Integrate this module into the target embedded application code with real data.